AuroraGiggleFairy/AuroraGiggleFairy.github.io/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; VehicleStorageSizes - Adds one row of storage to each vehicle.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; VehicleSafeAircraftJumps - Not Ready. :(

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; WanderingHordePlus - Simply adds 4 to the total spawn for the hordes.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp; ZombieCorpseLeaveQuicker - For performance, zombie corpses leave after 10 seconds instead of 30.